FaToSystems/.github/profile/README.md

-# FaToSystems
+# FaTo Systems
-FaToSystems develops systems exploring the potential of technology in scientific research.
+FaTo Systems develops systems exploring the potential of technology in scientific research and industry.